Secret Kremlin poll finds dissatisfaction with the Ukraine war rising

-The Kremlin secretly commissioned a series of focus groups to probe public attitudes about the war in Ukraine, and the findings aren’t encouraging for Russia’s president, Meduza reported no November 22.
+The Kremlin secretly commissioned a series of focus groups to probe public attitudes about the war in Ukraine, and the findings aren’t encouraging for Russia’s president, Meduza reported on November 22.

-Earlier this November, Kremlin-commissioned pollsters conducted a series of secret public-opinion studies across multiple regions of Russia, including both the Far East and the Central Federal District (which contains Moscow).
+Earlier this November, Kremlin-commissioned pollsters conducted a series of secret public opinion studies across multiple regions of Russia, including both the Far East and the Central Federal District (which contains Moscow).

-To the concern of the Putin administration, the focus groups revealed a demoralized population with an overwhelmingly pessimistic view of the future.
-Two Kremlin insiders spoke to Meduza about the results of these studies and how the search might affect the regime’s plans for a second round of mobilization.
+To the concern of the Putin administration, the focus groups revealed a demoralised population with an overwhelmingly pessimistic view of the future.
+Two Kremlin insiders spoke to Meduza about the results of these studies and how the search might affect the regime’s plans for a second round of mobilisation.

 The focus groups commissioned in secret by the Kremlin indicate that Russians are “far from optimistic about their future and the future of their country.”